fanelenan7/rails-users-sessions-flash-cookies/adding-sessions.md

 ## Framing

 **Sessions** are a component of virtually every web framework.
-They're *crucial* to any website that lets you log in and log off.
+They're *crucial* to any website that lets you log on and log off.

 In your everyday life at some point you've probably gotten an error page that said something like, "Session expired: log in again".